-Six days before officially taking office, President-elect Joe Biden on Thursday announced his $1.9 trillion American Rescue Plan to combat the pandemic and provide aid to the tens of millions of Americans impacted by the economic effects of the coronavirus.
-Such a plan, made potentially viable by the new Democratic majority in the Senate, would boost many measures in the $902 billion coronavirus stimulus passed in December, a package that Biden referred to as a “down payment.”
+On Thursday, President Joe Biden signed into law the $1.9 trillion American Rescue Plan to combat the pandemic and provide aid to the tens of millions of Americans impacted by the economic effects of the coronavirus.
+The plan, made viable by the new Democratic majority in the Senate, boosts many measures in the $902 billion coronavirus stimulus passed in December, a package that Biden referred to as a “down payment.”

 $1,400 checks for most Americans

-Biden’s proposal would bring the $300-per-week in federal unemployment secured by the second stimulus package up by $100.
-While the initial program passed last month would only fund these benefits for 11 weeks, Biden’s goal is to extend the payments through September.
-The Pandemic Emergency Unemployment Compensation program for those who have exhausted state payments and the Pandemic Unemployment Assistance program — for the self-employed, independent contractors, and gig workers — would also extend through September.
+The American Rescue Plan extends the $300-per-week in federal unemployment secured by the second stimulus package through September 6.
+The Pandemic Emergency Unemployment Compensation program for those who have exhausted state payments and the Pandemic Unemployment Assistance program — for the self-employed, independent contractors, and gig workers — also will run through September.
+The law also provides a new tax waiver on the first $10,200 of unemployment benefits.

 $350 billion in aid to state and local governments

-Democrats conceded direct aid to states during the negotiations for the second stimulus, but with Mitch McConnell now in the Senate minority, the incoming administration is pushing for the option again.
-To help keep workers employed, distribute the vaccine, and maintain government services after losing billions in tax revenue losses, Biden aims to send $350 billion to state, local, and territorial governments.
+Democrats conceded direct aid to states during the negotiations for the second stimulus, but with Mitch McConnell now in the Senate minority, the incoming administration has secured the option.
+To help keep workers employed, distribute the vaccine, and maintain government services after losing billions in tax revenue losses, Biden has secured $350 billion to state, local, and territorial governments.

 $170 billion to K-12 schools and universities

-While Congress approved $82 billion in aid for schools last month, the American Rescue Plan would provide an additional $170 billion to K-12 schools and universities to help with remote learning and in reopening.
+While Congress approved $82 billion in aid for schools last month, the American Rescue Plan provides an additional $170 billion to K-12 schools and universities to help with remote learning and in reopening.

 $20 billion for a national vaccination program

-While the vaccination effort thus far has been delegated to the states, Biden proposed an additional $20 billion to establish a national vaccine program to help launch community vaccination centers, deploy mobile vaccination units to remote communities, and provide funding for 100,000 public-health workers to be employed in the effort.
+While the vaccination effort thus far has been delegated to the states, lawmakers secured an additional $20 billion to establish a national vaccine program to help launch community vaccination centers, deploy mobile vaccination units to remote communities, and provide funding for 100,000 public-health workers to be employed in the effort.

 $50 billion for COVID testing

-As Americans continue to face significant waits for diagnostic coronavirus testing, Biden intends a $50 billion boost to the national testing apparatus, providing funds for rapid testing, expansions of lab capacity, and support for schools and local governments to implement regular testing.
+As Americans continue to face significant waits for diagnostic coronavirus testing, the plan includes a $50 billion boost to the national testing apparatus, providing funds for rapid testing, expansions of lab capacity, and support for schools and local governments to implement regular testing.